Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 23 km

-The ride today is a more leisurely one as we take time to explore the beautiful and lush valley that surrounds Punakha.
-We will visit Punakha Dzong, one of the most impressive Dzongs in Bhutan which was built in 1638 and made all the more remarkable as it was constructed without the use of drawings or a single nail!
-The other major visit today will be to Chhimi Lhakhang, built in 1499 and also known as the temple of the “Devine Madman” (Lama Drukpa Kunley) and disciple of one of the five great tertons (treasure discoverer) Pema Lingpa.
+It's a more leisurely ride today, exploring the beautiful and lush valley that surrounds Punakha.
+There will be time to visit Punakha Dzong, one of the most impressive Dzongs in Bhutan, built in 1638 and made all the more remarkable as it was constructed without the use of drawings or a single nail!
+You'll also visit Chhimi Lhakhang, which was built in 1499.
+It's also known as the temple of the “Devine Madman” (Lama Drukpa Kunley), a disciple of one of the five great tertons (treasure discoverer) Pema Lingpa.
 This temple is also noted for its blessing of women who wish to bear children.
-In the afternoon we ride the short way to Wangdue.
+In the afternoon its just a short ride to Wangdue.

 Meals: Breakfast, Lunch, Dinner